Buoyancy & Boats

 Students have the opportunity to answer this question when they become scientists as well as carpenters in this 2 part field trip.
 Small groups of children will rotate through 3 different buoyancy stations while the others are building their own paddle boat.

 Buoyancy stations include predicting which objects will be buoyant, discussing and experimenting with stability in a load, experimenting with boat movement and which materials are best used for boat construction.

-As well as experimenting, students will have the opportunity to build their own boats in a safe, structured environment, using sandpaper, saws and hammers.
+As well as experimenting, students will have the opportunity to build their own boats in a safe, structured environment, using sandpaper and hammers.

-The paddle boats (as well as their new found knowledge) are the students’ to keep after this wet and wild field trip.
+The paddle boats (as well as their new found knowledge) are the students’ to keep after this discovery-filled field trip.

 Learner Expectations we aim to cover in this field trip:

 Topic B: Buoyancy and Boats

 - SLE 1, 2, 3, 4, 6, 7, 8